 In today's changing health-care environment, patients want health care delivered with personal care, at a lower cost, with a high degree of confidence.
 CRNAs deliver all of these by staying with their patients throughout the entire procedure and ensuring that the whole of the patient is cared for --- physically, mentally and emotionally.

 The Pennsylvania Association of Nurse Anesthetists represents more than 3,700 certified registered nurse anesthetists and students across Pennsylvania.
 CRNAs are highly-skilled advance practice nurses who ensure the highest level of care to those they serve.

-Founded in 1931, the American Association of Nurse Anesthetists is the professional association representing nearly 54,000 certified registered nurse anesthetists and student registered nurse anesthetists nationwide.
+Founded in 1931, the American Association of Nurse Anesthesiology (AANA) is a professional association representing more than 59,000 Certified Registered Nurse Anesthetists (CRNAs) and student registered nurse anesthetists nationwide.